All photographs © Robin and Arlene Karpan

 The Photographic Experience

 A long lens certainly helps here.
 We used a 600mm lens most of the time, which was powerful enough to capture eagles in trees across the river and to get frame-filling shots on the riverbank.
 We used a video head on the tripod to provide more flexibility in getting action shots.
 Don’t worry if you don’t have super long lenses.
 It’s still possible to capture a lot no matter what your equipment may be.

 We found that fairly high ISO settings were necessary except when we had full sunlight on the birds, which wasn’t often.
 High ISO was also necessary to get a fast enough shutter speed for sharp images of action, such as flying birds or eagles squabbling on the shore.
 Usually we used manual settings for aperture (opened as wide as it will go) and shutter speed (usually 1/1600 sec. or faster), and set the ISO on auto.
 With a fast shutter speed and often muted light, the ISO was often quite high, sometimes resulting in a fair amount of noise in the images.
 However, we consider this the lesser of evils.
 We would rather have a noisy image that we can correct to quite an extent in processing, than an out-of-focus image due to a low shutter speed, which cannot be saved.
-Our posting on using Auto ISO has more information on this technique.
+Our posting on using Auto ISO for Wildlife Photography has more information on this technique.

 Of course, there is certainly more of interest in Squamish besides eagles, and that will be the subject of our next posting.